bitrix24/b24restdocs/api-reference/tasks/planner/task-planner-get-list.md

-# Get the list of tasks from the daily plan task.planner.getlist
+# Get the list of tasks from the Planner for the day task.planner.getlist

 {% if build == 'dev' %}